 Ultimately, the voters said yes to Holden’s plan.
 The Mayor and his administration then selected the experts at CSRS to help manage the implementation of $700 million in improvements to the roadway and traffic system, representing the most aggressive road construction program in Parish history.

 When CSRS came on board as program manager, responsible for project scoping, budgeting, scheduling, and agency coordination, the huge demand for contract work in post-Katrina Louisiana had driven prices sky-high.
 CSRS helped the parish re-evaluate project plans and develop a realistic picture of project costs and schedules.
-By slating some of the smaller, lower-cost projects for first, the Parish could save money by waiting on its larger initiatives until the inflated construction prices began to settle back down.
+By slating some of the smaller, lower-cost projects first, the Parish could save money by waiting on its larger initiatives until the inflated construction prices began to settle back down.

 “We partnered with the client to tackle different parts of the project simultaneously.
 So while design studies were happening, we were doing field surveys.
 And while the engineers were finalizing designs, we were already negotiating land acquisitions and proceeding with permits.”